openSUSE/news-o-o/_posts/2014-11-10-help-promote-opensuse-13-2.markdown

 ---
 author: Douglas DeMaio
+comments: true
 date: 2014-11-10 17:10:55+00:00
 layout: post
 link: https://news.opensuse.org/2014/11/10/help-promote-opensuse-13-2/
+slug: help-promote-opensuse-13-2
-title: "Help promote openSUSE 13.2!"
+title: Help promote openSUSE 13.2!
+wordpress_id: 18820
 categories:
 - Distribution
 - Project
 ---

 To help promote 13.2, we have assembled some badges, backgrounds, counters and banners for you to put on your social media or blog pages.